DimitarGrozev5/expenses-go-1/readme.md

 #### Handlers

 Handlers now have access to a DBClient object, that provides an interface for communicating with the remove DB Controller server.

+### Stage 3

+#### DBController Database

+The DB Controller has it's own dedicated DB, that stores information about the users and the addresses of DB Nodes.

+#### DB Controller

+The DB Controller routes the communication between the Web app and the DB Node that host the SQLite file for the specific user.

+#### DB Node

+There can be multiple DB Nodes.
+Each Node hosts one ore more user db files.
+When the Node is first run it registers it's address with the DB Controller and gets a part of the user DBs assigned to it.

+#### Admin CLI

+The Admin CLI is used to manage the system.
+On this stage it is used in a couple of workflows:
+1. When adding a new DB Node instance, firstly the admin has to create a row for the new node with `admin dbnodes new`.
+Then the id of the new row is provided to the DB Node so it can register itself on first run

+2. When adding a new user, firstly the user is registered with `admin uesrs add`.
+The newly created user has to be assigned to a DB Node.
+When the DB Controller picks up the new user it will send a command to the DB Node to create a db for the user.

+It has to be mentioned that this process is a bit stupid.
+A user should be able to register without the involvement of an admin and also the admin shouldn't be able to set the user password.
+In an actual production ready app this would be true, but since I am the only user, it's just a convenience feature so I don't have to work on registration.